Skip to content

 Frequently Asked Questions

-Why Prodisc® L total lumbar disc replacement?
+Why choose Prodisc® L for lumbar disc replacement?

 Prodisc® L is the best treatment for herniated discs caused by degenerative disc disease.